During government shutdown, financial SaaS can help bridge the gap

 - Like investor confidence, consumer confidence may also be affected during a shutdown, resulting in less spending in general, ultimately affecting business revenue.

-- If you’re a are your own business operating as a contractor and relying on government work, your expected income will decrease or cease for the duration of the shutdown.
+- If you are self-employed, operating as a contractor and relying on government work, your expected income will decrease or cease for the duration of the shutdown.
 Unlike federal employees, once the government reopens, contractors are unlikely to receive back-pay.

 - Any small business owner looking to get a loan from the SBA will have to wait or consider alternative financing options.